Scott-Ian/Pierre-s-Bakery/README.md

-# _Pierre's Bakery
+# _Pierre's Bakery_

 #### _This program takes in a bakery order of bread loaves and pastries, and returns a cost_
 #### By _**Ian Scott**_

 ## Description

 _Pierre's Bakery is a terminal run c# program that prompts a user for a bakery order (loaves of bread and pastries) and returns a total cost of the order.
 Cost of bread and pastries are reduced when purchasing multiples.
 For bread - buy 2 get 1 free.
-For pastries: buy 1 for $2, or 3 for $5._
+For pastries: buy 1 for $2, or 3 for $5.
+The program will attempt to up-sell a user if they attempt to purchase an even number of pastries._

 ### Specifications
 | | Behavior | Input | Output | isComplete |